 Recommended Online Master’s in Management Degree Programs

-The MSM/MiM is designed as an alternative business program for students who have little or no work experience, but who still feel strongly enough about their career path that they want to go straight into a business graduate program from undergrad, or for students who want a high level business degree but don’t have a business bachelor’s (and thus aren’t eligible for most MBAs).
-While these degrees can often be completed online, there are still significant benefits to choosing a more traditional residential program, the main ones being the connections with classmates, networking with the college’s business partners, and the mentorship of a face-to-face program.
+The MSM/MiM is designed as an alternative business program for students who have little or no work experience, but who still feel strongly enough about their career path that they want to go straight into a business graduate program from undergrad.
+It also works for students who want a high level business degree but don’t have a business bachelor’s degree (and thus aren’t eligible for most MBAs).
+While these degrees can often be completed online, there are still significant benefits to choosing a more traditional residential program.
+In particular, the connections with classmates, networking with the college’s business partners, and the mentorship of a face-to-face program make a big difference on the job market.
 If those things sound helpful to you, an on-campus program is probably to your advantage.

 With a degree that’s still coming into its own, it’s important to know that you’re getting it from a recognized, reputable source, because the last thing you want is employers throwing your resume out because it has a shady-sounding name in the “Education” category.
-The universities on the Value Colleges Best Value MSM list are all regionally accredited; most of the business schools are accredited by the IACBE or AACSB, the standards for business accreditation.
+The universities on the Value Colleges Best Value MSM list are all regionally accredited; the business schools are accredited by the IACBE or AACSB, the standards for business accreditation.

 Besides those basic requirements (to get into the running in the first place), we consider three factors in ranking: